Medicare online accounts

 Add your partner to your Medicare card

-To add your partner to your Medicare card you will need to visit your local DHS Service Centre and complete a Copy/Transfer Application form.
+To add your partner to your Medicare card you will need to visit your local Medicare Service Centre and complete a Copy/Transfer Application form.

 Department of Human Services